 - Introduction: Globalization and the Multinational Firm

 - The International Monetary System: FX-rate quotation, Foreign Exchange Market, Balance of payments, FX-rate regimes

-- Parity Relationships: covered and uncovered interest parity, purchasing power parity, international Fisher effect
+- Parity Relationships: covered and uncovered interest parity, purchasing power parity, international Fisher effect, carry trading

 - Currency Futures and Options for Hedging

-- Transaction (contractual) Exposure: financial hedging, special hedging problems, alternative hedging approaches
+- Transaction (contractual) Exposure: financial hedging with derivatives, special hedging problems, alternative hedging approaches